 Again, the longer you work, the higher your percentage of earnings is... this is a lifetime pension.
 Keep on working (unless you hit the maximum years) and get that lifetime pension maximized as you'll likely draw it for many, many years!

 Finally, consider your Net to Net earnings in retirement versus when you worked.
-Net to net, NOT gross to gross.
+Do the net to net comparison, NOT gross to gross.

 Why?
 When you work, the employer takes Federal tax, State tax, FICA, Union Dues, etc. out of your gross pay.
 When you retire, in most cases, you'll pay less taxes... some states don't require a state income tax on pensions, FICA is no longer necessary as you've retired, union dues are gone.